Witness Describes Violent Carjacking That Injured Baltimore Trauma Doctor

 But he says the city also has to focus on other efforts beyond policing.

-“We have to start to think about what we can do, especially for young people who get caught committing these kind of violent crimes to not have us be arresting the same people over and over and over.”MORE NEWS: Pedestrian Killed On North Point Road In Baltimore County
+“We have to start to think about what we can do, especially for young people who get caught committing these kind of violent crimes to not have us be arresting the same people over and over and over.”MORE NEWS: Jones Falls Expressway Farmers' Market Returns For Its 45th Season

 Anyone with information about what happened in Northeast Baltimore on Friday should call the police or Metro Crime Stoppers.